 From The Jim Henson Company,

 Dinosaur Train takes dino siblings Shiny, Tiny, Don, and Buddy through time on a magical train to learn all about different kinds of dinosaurs.
+Season 1 is available with subscription; subsequent seasons available for purchase.
 Rated TV-Y Wishenpoof

 Bianca has the magical ability to grant wishes, and uses this power to spread joy to everyone around her.

 Wishenpoof is full of positive messages about persistence, patience, kindness, and friendship.
 Rated TV-Y Bug Diaries

 Fly, Worm, and Spider are best buds who like to explore nature.
 Kids will love to see what really goes on in this tiny world just under their noses!

 Rated TV-Y Avatar: The Last Airbender

 Long ago, the Earth, Air, Fire, and Water nations lived in harmony, protected by the Avatar: the one who could control all four of the elements.
 When he vanished, the world fell into chaos.
 But now he's back in the form of 12 year of Ang to fulfill his destiny to bring balance back to the realm.
 This critically acclaimed cult classic is a favorite among all age groups, and is a perfect family show.
 If you long for more when it’s over, the follow-up series

 Avatar: The Legend of Korra is available for purchase.
 Rated TV-Y7 Wallace & Gromit

 Eccentric inventor Wallace and his long-suffering but loyal dog Gromit get into all kinds of quirky adventures as they attempt to make great leaps of discovery... and eat as much cheese as possible.
 A classic for a reason,